TenZOstravy/HAF/README.md

 # HAF
 Perrmission Heal &amp; Feed

+if you have any question or problem message me on discord: dream29040

 plugin made by dreammister2
  This is my first plugin - hope you likes it.